 This section offers a short primer on beginning the English graduate program at Mizzou.
 It details the administrative tasks that a new student needs to take care of in the summer before starting the program and in the first few weeks of the first semester.
-For more information about moving to Columbia, consult the “Living in Columbia” page at the MU Graduate Studies website.
+For more information about moving to Columbia, consult the “Our Community” page at the MU Graduate Studies website.
 For more information about the requirements of the degree program, consult the "MA Program" and "PhD Program" sections of this website.

 Before Arriving on Campus

 Your pawprint allows you to register for classes, check grades, access email and do a variety of other things.
 It will be one of the first things you will need to get after being admitted to MU.

 Graduate students should enroll in a health insurance plan.
 Information about MU's insurance requirements and insurance plan.
 Insurance for children and spouses is also available.
 Fees are paid by year or semester.